SupritaB/SupritaB/README.md

 - 👋 Hi, I’m Suprita
-- 👀 I’m a recent MSBA graduate
+- 👀 I’m a recent MSBA graduate interested in exploring Data and drawing insights.
 -- I am here to save and showcase my learnings

 <!---